-For the transmission between an antenna (WiFi antenna, 4G antenna, 3G antenna etc.) and a terminal (WiFi router, 4G / 3G router, PCI adaptor etc.) a coaxial antenna cable is required.
+For the transmission between an antenna (WiFi antenna, 5G antennam 4G antenna, 3G antenna etc.) and a terminal for example a WiFi router, 5G, 4G or 3G router, a WiFi PCI adaptor or USB dongle with external antenna connector a coaxial antenna cable is required.

 There are several different coaxial cable types with varying characteristics.
 We manufacture our antenna cables on the basis of RF-240 cable which in our view brings an optimal relationship between loss, bending radius and manageable costs.
 The antenna cables are assembled by hand in our company.
 This way, we can ensure optimal quality and respond individually to customer requests.
 Even large production quantities are no problem for us.

 There are various connector types.
 If you are unsure which coaxial connector you need for your application, please do not hesitate to contact us.
 We can help you.